 Council on Aging - HICAP Program

 Orange County’s Health Insurance Counseling and Advocacy Program (HICAP) is looking for qualified candidates to become HICAP Volunteer Counselors.
 Our HICAP Counselors provide free, unbiased, individualized counseling to help Medicare beneficiaries and individuals reaching Medicare eligibility, understand their benefits and plan options.
 These free services are provided at locations throughout Orange County, primarily at Senior/Community Centers and at our HICAP office in Irvine.
-Interested individuals may contact firstname.lastname@example.org at 714-560-0424 Ext.
-225 to learn more about this important volunteer opportunity.
+Interested individuals may contact Linda by email: firstname.lastname@example.org phone: (714) 560-0424 Ext 218 to learn more about this important volunteer opportunity, and to register for our 2020 Training Sessions in Irvine.

-We are in need of HICAP Counselors who are bilingual in English, Spanish, Korean, Vietnamese, Mandarin or Farsi.
+We are in need of HICAP Counselors who are bilingual in English and Spanish, Japanese, Farsi, Tagalog, Korean, Mandarin or Vietnamese.

 Council on Aging - Long Term Care Ombudsman Program